snoyberg/yesoddocs/book/handler.markdown

 Coding this more advanced system manually is tedious and error prone.
 Therefore, Yesod relies heavily on Template Haskell and Quasi-Quotation to automatically generate this code for you.
 This chapter will explain the syntax of the routing declarations, give you a glimpse of what code is generated for you, and explain the interaction between routing and handler functions.

+# Route Syntax

+## Pieces

+The first thing Yesod does when it gets a request (well, maybe not the **first**) is split up the requested path into pieces.
+The pieces are simply tokenized at all forward slashes.
+So:

+    toPieces "/" = []
+    toPieces "/foo/bar/baz/" = ["foo", "bar", "baz"]

+You may notice that there are some funny things going on with trailing slashes, or double slashes ("/foo//bar//"), or a few other things.
+Yesod believes in having **canonical URLs**; if someone requests a URL missing a trailing slashes, or with a double slash, they get an automatic redirect to the canonical version.
+This follows the RESTful principle of one URL for one resource, and can help with your search rankings.

+What this means for you is that you needn't concern yourself with the exact structure of your URLs: you can safely think about pieces of a path, and Yesod automatically handles intercalating the slashes and escaping problematic characters.

+If, by the way, you want more fine-tuned control of how paths are split into pieces and joined together again, you'll want to look at the splitPath and joinPath methods in the Yesod typeclass.

 <hr>

 # FIXME Refactor